Last Updated on 07/05/2025

 To measure the quality of backlinks, consider the Domain Authority (DA) of the linking website, the relevance of the linking page’s content to the website’s content, and the placement of the link on the page.

 d.
-Anchor text
+Anchor Text

 Anchor text is the text that links to a website.
 It provides context for the link and helps search engines understand the relationship between the linking and linked pages.